 Playing with clay, making objects, learning new things and working with others are all good for our health.

-The BCB Health Programme works with health organisations in Stoke-on-Trent to create opportunities for people to explore how creativity best works for them.
+The BCB Health Programme works with community and health organisations in Stoke-on-Trent to create opportunities for people to explore how creativity best works for them.

 “It really does generate a feeling of wellbeing.
 Everybody is around you, but you’re still in your own world.
 What’s in front of you, (the clay) that’s all that matters.”